 The purpose of the Reaching Out MBA (ROMBA) Fellowship is to increase the number of students interested in promoting the empowerment and representation of lesbian, gay, bisexual, transgender, queer, and ally (LGBTQA) students applying to and enrolling in business schools.
 Recipients will be provided with unique opportunities to empower you to become leaders in business following graduation and become professionals who lead the way to equality in business education, in the workplace, and throughout society.
 Fellows will also receive admission-free access to ROMBA events, including the annual LGBTQA MBA Conference and are invited to attend a cohort retreat.

 The Segal AmeriCorps Education Award

 The Segal AmeriCorps Education Award is a post-service benefit earned by individuals who complete an approved term of national service in an AmeriCorps program.
 We are proud to be an education partner with the Segal AmeriCorps Education Award.
-Full-time and Flex MBA applicants applying to start in fall 2020 and beyond will receive an application fee waiver.
-Flex MBA Students who are awarded the AmeriCorps Education Award can be considered to receive a minimum of $5,000 total as a one-time only award.
+Beginning in the summer of 2019, Full-time and Flex MBA applicants will receive an application fee waiver.
+Full-time MBA students who are awarded the AmeriCorps Education Award can be considered to receive a minimum of $5,000 in tuition scholarship funding per year (total of $10,000 for the two-year program) from Georgetown’s McDonough School of Business through the Education Award Matching Program.
 Georgetown McDonough anticipates being able to award 1-3 scholarships per year based on the strength of the applicant pool.